ChillSpotIT/.github/profile/README.md

 ---

-**ChillSpot - Developing & Community Discord**
+**ChillSpot - Developer Project**
-Join our community on Discord to stay updated on all the latest news!
+Join our Discord server to stay updated on all the latest news!